Why One Mindfulness Method Won’t Work for Everyone

 The Technique Matching Matrix: A Personalized Selection Framework

-The Technique Matching Matrix is a decision framework that aligns specific mindfulness techniques with individual goals and conditions, moving beyond one-size-fits-all mindfulness to personalized practice selection based on research evidence about which techniques produce the strongest outcomes for each goal.
+The Technique Matching Matrix is a decision framework we developed that aligns specific mindfulness techniques with individual goals and conditions, moving beyond one-size-fits-all mindfulness to personalized practice selection based on research evidence about which techniques produce the strongest outcomes for each goal (a framework we use to cut through generic mindfulness advice).

 Think of mindfulness techniques as specialized tools.
 You wouldn’t use a hammer to cut wood.
 Breath-focused meditation and loving-kindness meditation have different mechanisms and serve different purposes.

 The Technique Matching Matrix uses two dimensions: (1) your primary goal (what you want to change), and (2) the mechanism each technique activates (what it actually does).
-This alignment is what creates the measurable improvement gap between targeted and generic practice [1].
+Because different MBI types show varying effect sizes across conditions [1], aligning your practice with your specific goal is the most direct path to meaningful results.

 Body Scan vs Breath Focus: How Mindfulness Techniques Differ